mayanklahiri/easyexif/README.md

 A tiny ISO-compliant C++ EXIF parsing library.

-EasyEXIF is a tiny, lightweight C++ library that parses basic information out of EXIF files.
+EasyEXIF is a tiny, lightweight C++ library that parses basic information out of JPEG files.
 It uses only the std::string library and is otherwise pure C++.
-You pass it the binary contents of a JPEG file, and it parses out a few of the most important EXIF fields for you.
+You pass it the binary contents of a JPEG file, and it parses several of the most important EXIF fields for you.

 Why use this library? __Include one .h file, compile one .cc file, and that's it.__